gurch101/gurch101.github.io/posts/notes/flexbox.md

 - one-dimensional layout system
 - default direction is row
-- justify-content is parallel to direction, align-items is perpendicular
+- justify-content is parallel to direction, align-items is perpendicular (AiPE)
 - grows to fit content